Purdue-CS193/lab-1-domenicconversa/index.md

 # Domenic's First CS193 Lab

 My Favorite Things About CS193:
--We get to learn how to use Github!
+- We get to learn how to use Github!
--We will learn how to be successful Purdue computer science students -We will learn tips and tricks to help us throughout the semester
+- We will learn how to be successful Purdue computer science students
+- We will learn tips and tricks to help us throughout the semester